 How much does Amaiz cost?

-After a free one-month trial period, Amaiz costs £9.99 a month.
 UK card payments, bank transfers and ATM withdrawals are all included in the fee.
-Using the card abroad comes for a fee instead:
+You can withdraw up to £500 a day.
+Using the card abroad will cost you though:

 - Card payments outside the UK.
 0.5% of the transaction in the European Economic Area, 1% anywhere else.